HECK, WE DON’T MIND A PAT ON THE BACK EVERY NOW AND AGAIN…

 “As the founder of VINGT Paris—a comprehensive hub for visual arts information and resources in Paris—Susie knows better than anyone how to help new arrivals navigate the local arts scene.”

-“Susie Hollands left London 10 years ago to spend 2 months in Paris between while on a break between IT contracts.
+“Susie Hollands left London 10 years ago to spend two months in Paris between while on a break between IT contracts.
 Today she is still there, now running VINGT Paris, a successful property sales and rental company.
 Her personal approach and detailed knowledge of the marketplace means several international clients who buy from her then employ her to manage rentals for them.”

 “Hollands, who runs a real-estate company and lives in the tourist-heavy Marais section of Paris, has swapped homes five times…”